Michael K. Bourdaghs, Ph.D.

 modern Japanese literature, culture, and intellectual history; popular music; literary and critical theory

-Like Sōseki, I also think the realm of the literary extends beyond fiction, poetry, and drama.
+Past projects include a rethinking of the work of Natsume Sōseki that takes up his fiction and critical essays in relation to ideologies of modern property ownership.
+Moreover, like Sōseki, I think the realm of the literary extends beyond fiction, poetry, and drama.
 I have strong ongoing interests in philosophy, critical theory, social history, popular culture, and film and media studies.
 In Sayonara Amerika, Sayonara Nippon: A Geopolitical Pre-History of J-Pop (Columbia University Press, 2012), I explore Japanese popular music from 1945 through the early 1990s, looking at how songs performed by such figures as Kasagi Shizuko, Sakamoto Kyū, and Yellow Magic Orchestra engaged creatively with the shifting historical situation of Japan's Cold War.
 I practice literature in other modes as well: I am an active translator, and I continue to write fiction on a daily basis.

 Sayonara Amerika, Sayonara Nippon: A Geopolitical History of J-Pop (Columbia University Press, 2012; Japanese translation 2012).